• Art Magazine

 Want to read new articles immediately?
 Follow Kunstplaza Magazine on Google News.

 With its rich art history, dating back to the avant-garde movements of the 1920s , Berlin has played a significant role in the development of contemporary art in Europe.
-The atmosphere of optimism following the fall of the Berlin Wall fostered creativity and a spirit of experimentation within the art scene.
+The atmosphere of change following the fall of the Berlin Wall fostered creativity and a spirit of experimentation within the art scene.

 In the decades since reunification, Berlin has therefore developed into a true mecca for art lovers and is now considered by many art insiders to be the leading art city, even ahead of New York.
 Anyone wanting to discover Berlin's vibrant art scene with its more than a thousand galleries should definitely plan to spend several days there.

-For shorter and longer stays, it is no problem to find an apartment in the capital on platforms like Rentola.de and to explore the art scene in peace and quiet and enjoy variety of galleries
+For shorter and longer stays, it is no problem to find an apartment in the capital on platforms like Rentola.de and to explore the art scene in peace and quiet and variety of galleries enjoy

 Berlin's art scene offers some top galleries